 Ambassador Curtis A. Ward

-No civilized society should tolerate or ignore crimes against humanity.
+(10 April 2017) — No civilized society should tolerate or ignore crimes against humanity.
 The use of chemical weapons, internationally outlawed, is a war crime.
 The chemical weapon attack which took place on April 4, 2017 at the rebel-held town of Khan Sheikhoun in Syria was carried out by aircraft.
 As at this writing, no evidence has been offered proving Syrian leader Bashar al-Assad’s responsibility for the chemical weapons attack which killed more than 80 people, almost half of them children.
-However, the fact that Assad had used chemical weapons in the past, in particular in 2013, verified by the United Nations Security Council, left little doubt in most minds of his guilt.
+However, the fact that Assad had used chemical weapons in the past, in particular in 2013, verified by the United Nations Security Council, left little doubt in the presumption of his guilt.

 Television images of children gasping for breath shook us to the core.
 I wanted the international community to respond collectively within the framework of international law; and the widely accepted principle, the “responsibility to protect” would provide sound rationale for collective response.
 No impunity for perpetrators of crimes against humanity.
 If proven, the Syrian government violated some of the most sacred international norms.
 At the same time, the U.S., or any other government, cannot take it upon itself to take military action against another sovereign state, no matter the egregious nature of that government’s actions without legal authority.
 To do so is also a violation of international law.
 Such unauthorized action threatens world order and contributes to a lawless global construct.